 ITP is a two-year program of full-time study leading to the Master of Professional Studies (M.P.S.) degree.
 The degree requires completion of a minimum of 60 graduate credits within a three-tier structure.
+The degree is a terminal degree.
 Ours is an experimental undertaking — new classes are regularly added to the curriculum — students joining the program should be prepared to join in the spirit of this experimentation and realize that they are inventing this new field along with their peers and the faculty of ITP.

 The department brings together smart, passionate people from different disciplines, provokes them with the skills and conceptual understanding necessary to manipulate new media and then supports the applications students dream up.
 It is sometimes described as an art school for engineers and at the same time an engineering school for artists.

 Located in New York City, we constantly attract the best and the brightest faculty to guide our students, making ITP one of the top-ranked departments in the interactive arena.